katiejohnsonsf/Fear_and_Opportunity/README.md

 ![Comparison of groups and how they cite fear of failure](img/Bayes_AB_prob.png)

-Using these distributions to 10,000 simulations, I found no instances where the probability of fear of failure was greater in the variant of no opportunity than the variant that did perceive opportunity.
+Using these distributions to conduct 10,000 simulations, I found no instances where the probability of fear of failure was greater in the variant of no opportunity than the variant that did perceive opportunity.
+For this reason, I am more confident that I can reject my Null hypothesis that there is no association between perception of opportunity and fear of failure.

 ## Education level and Fear of Failure